MicrosoftDocs/microsoft-365-docs/microsoft-365/bookings/set-buffer-time.md

 ## Buffer time and availability

 Your customers don’t directly see and cannot change the buffer times you set.
-However, because buffer time is used to calculate overall service duration, customers will see you and your relevant staff as booked during both buffer and regular appointment times.
-Customers also only see availability for you and your staff if there is enough time for both the appointment and its buffer time.
+However, because buffer time is used to calculate overall service duration, customers do see you and your relevant staff as booked during both buffer and regular appointment times.
+Customers also see availability for you and your staff only if there's enough time for both the appointment and its buffer time.

 As an example, a one-hour appointment with a 15-minute pre-appointment buffer time requires an available time block of at least 1 hour and 15 minutes.
 An appointment for this service would therefore fill a 75-minute block of time on your calendar and needs 75 minutes of availability to book without conflict.